MohanMaker/GroundUp/README.md

 **Alex Wong**: [AlexW1001](https://github.com/AlexW1001) and **Mohan Hathi**: [MohanMaker](https://github.com/MohanMaker)

 This was created as a final project for Harvard's Fall 2022 session of [CS50](https://cs50.harvard.edu/college/2022/fall/).

+## To Do:
+- Make map borders politically correct